Mica56/Medzip/.github/ISSUE_TEMPLATE/new-workable-templates.md

 ---
 name: New-Workable-Templates
-about: Medzip-<number-ticket> - <Brief Title of the Issue>
+about: Describe the Bug Here.
+If this doesn’t look right, choose a different type.
-title: ''
+title: Medzip-<number-ticket> - <Brief Title of the Issue>
 labels: ''
 assignees: ''